Duelfer-Solutions/sfdx-developer/_posts/2023-05-08-formula-fields-before-context.markdown

 comments: true
 ---

-Formula fields in Salesforce can be used to quickly calculate values from other fields on an object and to create custom values based on specific conditions, thus making Salesforce more powerful and flexible.
-However, if you're not careful when working with them in the before-context of an Apex trigger, you may experience unexpected results due to the runtime of formula fields.
+Salesforce formula fields are a powerful and flexible tool to calculate values from related fields without needing the overhead of Flows or Apex code.
+However, when referencing them from before triggers, what makes them so efficient (calculating at runtime when accessed) may cause unexpected results if not handled carefully.

 In this blog post, we'll walk you through a case study that highlights how to get around the issue of formula fields in Apex triggers not evaluating correctly when values aren’t yet committed to the database.